kkemple/scienceandmathematics.com/src/content/posts/the-anthropic-thermodynamic-principle.md

 The genetic code provides molecular validation.
 DNA's 4-letter alphabet forming 3-nucleotide codons generates $4^3 = 64$ possibilities encoding 21 outcomes (20 amino acids + stop).
 The framework predicts minimum structure requires $64 \times 0.329 = 21.06 \approx 21$ codons with remaining $43$ providing adaptive capacity.

 Reality delivers exactly 21 outcomes.
 The minimum fraction: $21/64 = 32.81\%$.
 The redundant fraction: $43/64 = 67.19\%$.
 Deviations from predicted 32.90% and 67.10%: under 0.3%.
 This is zero-parameter prediction from discrete geometry matching molecular structure to three decimal places.
-The genetic code's partition emerges from the same [constraint eigenvalue framework](/golden-ratio-and-prime-resonance-in-quantum-transport) that determines $\rho^* = 3.29$—the decade resonance eigenvalue enforces the identical organizational budget operating at molecular scale.
+The genetic code's partition emerges from the same [constraint eigenvalue framework](/a-constraint-eigenvalue-theory-of-information-matter-and-mind) that determines $\rho^* = 4\pi\varphi^2/10 \approx 3.29$—the 10-sector (decade resonance) enforces the identical organizational budget operating at molecular scale.

 The 21 minimum codons represent organizational structure—the emerged pattern from chemical constraints that becomes fixed boundary conditions for biological evolution.
 The 43 redundant codons represent available capacity—degrees of freedom enabling evolutionary exploration, error buffering, and adaptive response without compromising structural integrity.

 Cosmology exhibits an identical partition.
-Current measurements place dark energy at 68.5% of the universal energy budget with matter (dark + baryonic) at 31.5% [^4].
+Current measurements place dark energy at 68.5% of the universal energy budget with matter (dark + baryonic) at 31.5%[^4].
 The framework predicts $(10-\rho^*)/10 = 67.1\%$ for expansion capacity and $\rho^*/10 = 32.9\%$ for structural mass-energy.
 The deviations: 2.1% for dark energy, 3.8% for matter.

 White dwarf mass-radius relationship provides intermediate scale.
-Stellar remnants supported by electron degeneracy pressure follow $M \propto R^{-\nu}$ where observations yield $\nu = 0.308 \pm 0.004$ [^5].
+Stellar remnants supported by electron degeneracy pressure follow $M \propto R^{-\nu}$ where observations yield $\nu = 0.308 \pm 0.004$[^5].
 The framework predicts $\nu = 1/\rho^* = 0.304$.
 The deviation: 1.3%.

 | System | Scale (m) | Observable | Measured | Predicted | Error |
 |--------|-----------|------------|----------|-----------|-------|